bead.behavioral

 min_severity Severity | None

-If provided, only include analytics with flags at or above this severity.
-Severity order: info < low < medium < high.
+Include only analytics with at least one flag at this severity or higher.
+Severity order is info < low < medium < high.

 None